 - Alpha blending

 Consider the below example to illustrate how slightly different masks can cause significant visual differences in composition.
 The top image is the original image which has a stuffed toy on a bright blue background.
 Shown below it in the first column are two masks generated by two different algorithms.
-The masks look very similar; however when extraction is done using the first, the blue light is still partially visible on the subject’s hair as shown in the second column.
+The masks look very similar; however, when the extraction is done using the first, the blue light is still partially visible on the subject's hair, as shown in the second column.

 Even small errors in the mask, such as missing tiny gaps, can cause obvious visual discrepancies when composing on a new background.
 Below we see the original image on the top and masks produced by two algorithms on the right.